Build a Retrieval Augmented Generation (RAG) App: Part 1

 - Retrieve: Given a user input, relevant splits are retrieved from storage using a Retriever.

-- Generate: A ChatModel / LLM produces an answer using a prompt that includes the question and the retrieved data
+- Generate: A ChatModel / LLM produces an answer using a prompt that includes both the question with the retrieved data

 Setup